wlshepherd/Portfolio/README.md

 **Web Application Design & Development :computer::**
 * [**Responsive Photography Portfolio (JavaScript, React, HTML, CSS)**](https://wlshepherd.github.io/react-first-project/)
+     * This project marks my introduction into the fundamentals of Object-Oriented Programming.
+This application allows users to simulate an entire NFL season, providing an engaging way to explore game outcomes based on the latest Madden NFL team ratings of the 2024/2025 season.
+The game mechanics favour the major teams including the Kansas City Chiefs, Detroit Lions, however every so often a weaker team such as the Las Vegas Raiders and the Carolina Panthers are able to pull off an upset victory making the season simulations fairly realistic.
+This code moreover includes a playoff and Super Bowl system, allowing users to experience the excitement of postseason play.
+After the regular season concludes, the top teams are seeded based on their performance, leading to a series of elimination rounds that culminate in the championship game.
 * Crypto Shark: Real-Time Cryptocurrency Tracking & Wallet App (TypeScript, React, HTML, SCSS)
 * Phantom: Privacy-Based Social Media Platform (Python, Django, TypeScript, React, HTML5, Tailwind CSS, MySQL)